Reconsider how architecture is produced

 These research areas are investigated through a number of platforms that consist of advanced studios, seminars, and workshops, with the results being communicated through a variety of media, such as publications, exhibitions, and symposia.

-Responding to needs of the contemporary city
+Responding to the contemporary city

 The Urban Works Agency (UWA) leverages architectural design to effect social justice, ecological vitality, and economic resilience at the urban scale.
 We believe that the complex and often invisible forces shaping cities today require that designers test new formal and organizational strategies for engaging laws, markets, and publics.